Brian Head Singletrack

 Need more details?
 Call us at 800-845-2453.
 We can tell you everything you need to know about this incredible guided mountain biking trip.

-Today we’ll enjoy some of the most spectacular scenery of the trip on the Virgin River Rim Trail, an exceptional singletrack.
-The colorful pink rock of the rim forms sheer cliff faces which are often several hundred feet tall.
-To the south these colorful cliffs gradually drop 4,500 feet to Zion National Park below.
-This trail is fairly wide with challenging climbs and swooping descents, including a brilliant route along the rim.
-The trail surface is fairly smooth on the climbing portions, and tends to be rockier on the ridgeline sections.
-After eight miles, we’ll wind up at Cascade Falls, an interesting geological phenomenon.
+After a delicious breakfast we’ll break camp and head for Strawberry Point and the start of the Virgin River Rim Trail (a truly exceptional trail)!
+This is a high point and the colorful pink rock of the rim forms sheer cliff faces that are often several hundred feet tall.
+The trail is fairly wide with challenging climbs and swooping descents, including a brilliant route along the rim.
+The trail surface is fairly smooth on the climbing portions and tends to be rockier on the ridgeline sections.
+After a few miles we we’ll wind up at Cascade Falls, an interesting geological phenomenon.
 Water from Navajo Lake runs underground in a lava tube before spilling out of the cliff face and forming the headwaters of the Virgin River.
 This river is responsible for carving the deep canyons of Zion.
-We’ll have lunch, a little siesta, then head out for more.
-A strenuous climb along the rim returns us to the ridge line which will place you atop the spectacularly eroded pink cliffs.
-The trail is etched among the aspens with banked turns and has perfect grades for climbing and descending.
-We’ll end the day in a happy peleton formation on a dirt road that will take us to camp in the towering fir trees.
-TOTAL MILEAGE: 16 miles AM, 12 miles PM
+We’ll have lunch, a little siesta, and then head out for more.
+A strenuous climb along the rim returns us to the ridgeline and will place us atop the spectacularly eroded pink cliffs.
+A bit more riding will bring us to our camp for the next two nights at Navajo Lake.
+TOTAL MILEAGE: 21 miles

 After a hearty breakfast we’ll load up and shuttle to the Brian Head resort area.
 The peak’s elevation is 11,307 feet and from the summit we will enjoy views in all directions, including Bryce Canyon and Zion national parks and Cedar Breaks National Monument.
 The trail traverses the ridge before we drop into the aspen and pine forest for a singletrack ride of a lifetime.
 The trail is technical with rocky sections, some loose gravel and tight switchbacks.
-Time to pay attention!
-Once we intersect Brian Head’s “town loop” we’ll climb back up to the bike shop to our well earned lunch spread.
+Time to pay attention and enjoy!
 In the afternoon, our shuttle vehicle will take us up to Brian Head Peak again for more downhill singletrack riding on the Lowder Ponds Trail.
 The afternoon’s ride is less technical than the morning’s ride but still has some steep descents.
 The trail crosses a dry creek bed, alternating patches of forest and meadow and a small stream before heading south into the woods.
 The trail winds by small lakes, traverses several meadows and drops steeply into the forested west side of Sidney Valley.
 We’ll meet the dirt road here and climb two miles on the Sidney Valley Road to our high alpine camp above 10,000 feet.
 TOTAL MILEAGE: 12 miles AM, 8 miles PM

 This is a technical singletrack trip at elevations between 7,000 and 11,000 feet.
 A high level of fitness and singletrack experience are necessary.
 We will be without vehicle support during all singletrack sections of the ride.
 Itineraries are subject to change due to weather, road conditions, rider safety, and other factors which may affect the logistics of the adventure.